cowang4/cowang4.github.io/_posts/2016-3-30-First-Female-President.md

 Being a female President doesn't make Hillary more effective at being President, but it does symbolize a big step in the right direction for empowering women.
-Women are currently CEOs of 4.4% of Fortune 500 companies, that's twenty-two out of one-hundred [src](https://en.wikipedia.org/wiki/List_of_women_CEOs_of_Fortune_500_companies).
+Women are currently CEOs of 4.4% of Fortune 500 companies, that's twenty-two out of five-hundred [src](https://en.wikipedia.org/wiki/List_of_women_CEOs_of_Fortune_500_companies).
 It would do a lot for third wave feminism if Hillary Clinton won.
 Plus, wouldn't it be fun to make jokes about President Bill Clinton being a first lady?